cleardatasolutions/PelcoD/README.md

 # Pelco D Protocol Library in Pascal

 **NOTE:** This library was written in Object Pascal using Lazarus IDE (a free development environment for Delphi and Object Pascal) available here: https://www.lazarus-ide.org/.
-It is a work in progress.
+The library a work in progress.

+**LICENSE:** This software is made available under the MIT No Attribution license, copyright 2024 Clear Data Solutions, Inc.  For details regarding this license see the file "LICENSE" in this project.

 ## Pelco-D